 Required Software and Imaging Devices

-Class projects will require Adobe Photoshop and Adobe Premiere, which are installed on the computers in our classroom, the VPA Design Lab, M144.
-Adobe also offers 30-day free trial versions of these and other programs.
+Class projects will require Adobe Photoshop, which is installed on the computers in the VPA Design Lab, M144.
+Adobe also offers 30-day free trial versions of this and other programs.
 At one point during the semester, you may want to download these free versions to your laptop.
 Unfortunately, I cannot provide technical support for software running on computers outside the lab.